 The ‘F-shaped’ rule is a well-established rule of thumb in the conversion rate optimization world.
 It assumes that when visitors first encounter a new website, they study the landing page in an ‘F-shaped’ pattern.

-When it comes to designing an exit popup (or any popup, for that matter), you should adopt a similar approach – place your key messaging in an F-shape.
+When designing an exit popup (or any popup, for that matter), you should adopt a similar approach – place your key messaging in an F-shape.
 This is especially true if your popup is larger than three-quarters of the overall screen size.

-In the example below, the left side of the popup is prime screen real estate, as this where the user’s eye line will naturally gravitate to.
+In the example below, the popup’s left side is prime screen real estate, as this where the user’s eye line will naturally gravitate to.

 As such, the left side is where you should place the key textual elements of your CTA, reserving the right side for your main imagery.
 This will draw more attention to your key message, thereby increasing the possibility of keeping prospective customers engaged.